 \section{Mutual information bound for the secure content of a random private bit}

 This section focuses on random private bits and provides an upper bound on the distillable key.
-We perform the random choice of a private state differently than it is done in \cite{Christandl2020}.
+We perform the random choice of a private state differently from that in \cite{Christandl2020}.
 There, the private state has been first transformed via a one-way LOCC protocol to the form of the so-called Bell-private bit of the form $\frac12\left(|\psi_+\>\<\psi_+|\otimes \rho_+ + |\psi_-\>\<\psi_-|\otimes \rho_-\right)$.
-Then the two states were defined as $\rho_{\pm}:= U\bar{\rho}_{\pm}U$, where $\bar{\rho}_{\pm}$ is arbitrarily chosen state of the form $\bar{\rho}_+:=\frac{Q}{Tr Q}$ with $Q$ being a projector onto any $d^2/2$ dimensional subspace of $A'B'$ system, and $\bar{\rho}_-:=\frac{Q^{\perp}}{Tr Q^{\perp}}$.
+Then the two states were defined as $\rho_{\pm}:= U\bar{\rho}_{\pm}U$, where $\bar{\rho}_{\pm}$ is arbitrarily chosen state of the form $\bar{\rho}_+:=\frac{Q}{Tr Q}$ with $Q$ being a projector onto any $d^2/2$ dimensional subspace of $A'B'$ system, and $\bar{\rho}_-:=\frac{Q^{\perp}}{Tr Q^{\perp}}$ with a projector $Q^\perp$ complementary to $Q$.
 Our approach is different, as it also applies to the smallest dimension of the shield $d_s=2$.
 We do not transform a private bit into a Bell private bit.
 We rather observe that any private bit is uniquely represented by a (not necessarily normal) operator $X$ of trace norm equal to 1.
 We then represent this operator as $U\sigma$ and choose a random state $\sigma$ and random unitary $U$ according to the Haar measure.

-Let us start by introducing the notion of {\it random} private states.
-Looking at Eq.~\eqref{eq:private-state} we have two objects that can be chosen at random: the unitaries $U_0, U_1$ and the shared state $\sigma_{A'B'}$.
+We begin by introducing the notion of {\it random} private states.
+Looking at Eq.~\eqref{eq:private-state}, we have two objects that can be chosen at random: the unitaries $U_0, U_1$ and the shared state $\sigma_{A'B'}$.
 Due to the unitary invariance of the ensemble of random quantum states, we can set one of the unitaries $U_0 = \id$ and the second one to be chosen randomly, denoted $U_1=U$.
 For simplicity, let us also introduce the notation $X= U \sigma_{A'B'}$.
 Hence, we can rewrite Eq.~\eqref{eq:private-state} as

-A short introduction into the properties of random unitaries and quantum states can be found in Appendix~\ref{app:random}.
-Before statement of the main result, which is the bound on the distillable key of a random private bit, let us first state the following technical fact \begin{proposition} Let $\gamma_{ABA'B'}$ be defined as in Eq.~\eqref{eq:gamma}, let $X$ be an arbitrary random matrix of dimension $d^2$ and let $\mu_X$ denote the asymptotic eigenvalue density of $\sqrt{XX^\dagger}$.
+A short introduction to the properties of random unitaries and quantum states can be found in Appendix~\ref{app:random}.
+Before the statement of the main result, which is the bound on the distillable key of a random private bit, let us first state the following technical fact \begin{proposition} Let $\gamma_{ABA'B'}$ be defined as in Eq.~\eqref{eq:gamma}, let $X$ be an arbitrary random matrix of dimension $d^2$ and let $\mu_X$ denote the asymptotic eigenvalue density of $\sqrt{XX^\dagger}$.
 Then, as $d\to\infty$, $\gamma$ has the eigenvalue density $\mu_\gamma$ given by